mohabg/VoogaSalad/DESIGN/DESIGN.md

 ###Space Invaders###
 *Player and enemies can only shoot vertically, and the player can only move horizontally ..*Player and enemies will both be sprites, which can have their movement and orientation defined/restricted.
-User can modify these restirctions
+User can modify these restrictions
 *Pattened enemy movements (no AI)
 ..*Sprites velocites can have defined patterns, via the setPattern() method.
 *Game over if enemies reaches the ground